robertd-sifive/wit/lib/README.md

 ### Installation

-Wake is intended to be as lightweight as possible.
+Wit is intended to be as lightweight as possible.
 It simply requires `git` and `Python` version 3.5 or greater.

 You can simply clone the repo and add it to your `PATH`, for example:
 ```bash